-Creamy Vegan Baked Potato Soup will keep you warm and cozy on cold winter days.
+Vegan Baked Potato Soup will keep you warm and cozy on cold winter days.
 Loaded with tempeh bacon, chives, and scallions, it’s hearty enough for a meal but pairs well with sandwiches, too.
-This homemade soup recipe is easy to make, and will everyone coming back for more!
-It’s dairy-free and gluten-free
+This creamy homemade soup recipe is easy to make, and will everyone coming back for more!
+It's the ultimate comfort food for cold, snowy winter days.
+Put on your fuzzy socks, fire up Nextflix, and cozy up to a bowl.
+It's dairy-free and gluten-free.

 If you’ve been reading this blog for a while, you’ve probably read all about how I don’t like soups – right before I share a soup recipe.
 And I’ve done this many times.

 What I’ve come to realize is that I don’t really like brothy soups.
+(With the exception of my Chickpea Noodle, of course!)
 I just don’t like vegetables floating around in savory water.
-But I dol like rich and creamy soups and heart, filling stews.
+But I dol like rich and creamy soups and hearty, filling stews.
 So, I promise to never talk about my aversion to soup again.

 This Vegan Baked Potato Soup falls firmly in the rich and creamy category, and I love it.
 Jerry Seinfeld once argued with his friend Kenny Bania about whether or not soup is a meal.
-This soup is loaded with tempeh bacon, scallions, chives, and a little vegan cheddar, so it does make a great meal.
-Bania would probably agree.
+This soup is loaded with tempeh bacon, scallions, chives, and a little vegan cheddar.
+Bania didn't think soup was a meal, but I bet he would agree that this one is a meal.

 Most of the baked potato soups I’ve come across in the past are made with lots of butter, cream, and milk and are then topped with bacon, cheese, and sour cream.
 That’s as far away from being vegan as possible.
-But the truth is that potatoes blend up to be pretty creamy once they’ve been cooked.
+But it's super easy to veganize.
+Potatoes blend up to be pretty creamy once they’ve been cooked, so no cream is necessary.
 Here, I’ve used cashews to add to the creaminess and little bit of nutritional yeast to give it a slightly cheesy flavor.

 - First, you sauté the onion and garlic in a large pot.